DThil-Dev/Batch-Render-Token-Utility/README.md

 to line their pockets.

 Anyone is fully allowed to contribute to this plugin by building forks of it.
-People who contribute enough work will receive my permission to use this plugin for commercial and private work for free.
+People who contribute enough work will contact me and receive my permission to use this plugin for commercial and private work for free.
 You do not need my approval to start work, check the bugs and feature requests tab and make a fork.

+If you want to message me with about using this product for free, send me a message in this format:
+1. What you contributed.
+2. Why you contributed.
+3. What you plan on using this plugin for.
+4. Whether or not this plugin has any NSFW or 18+ content.

 *Do not use this code for the production of any NSFW or 18+ work.*